Safe Interactions via Monte Carlo Linear-Quadratic Games: Problem Statement

 Here $J$ is the cumulative cost, $j(x, u, w)$ is the cost at a single timestep, and $D(x^T)$ is the bequest state cost.
 We emphasize that the robot's cost in \eq{zero-sum-cost} depends on the human's actions $w$.
 For example, the autonomous drone will incur a significant penalty if the human moves into that agent.
 To optimize cost, the robot has an initial policy $\hat{\pi}_\mathcal{R}$ that determines how it will complete the task.
 The robot may also have some guess for how the human agent will behave: $\hat{\pi}_\mathcal{H}$.
 Both policies are mappings from states $x$ to actions:

 In practice, the real human will inevitably deviate from the robot's model.
 A worst-case human selects actions that \textit{maximize} the cost in \eq{zero-sum-cost}.
 Formally, in this worst-case the human and robot are participating in a two-player \textit{zero-sum} game \cite{bacsar1998dynamic}: the robot is trying to minimize its cost, whereas the antagonistic human is attempting to maximize that same cost, directly opposing the robot's objective.
+One benefit of focusing on the worst-case human is that --- if the robot's behavior is safe in this worst case --- we know it is safe for other human responses.

+In this work, we assume that the cost function $J$ and state transition function $f$ are sufficiently smooth and have continuous first- and second-derivatives with respect to $x$.
+We further assume that there exists a norm $\| \circ \| $ such that $\| \nabla_x f(x, u, w)\| \le 1$, i.e. the system state is controllable and does not grow unbounded for finite actions.
+Additionally, we assume that the action sets $\mathcal{U}$ and $\mathcal{W}$ are compact, bounded, and convex.
+In practice, this assumption is naturally satisfied by the limits of robotic constraints and human biomechanics.
+This assumption is not required by our proposed method, but it is necessary for the following robust minimax formulation.

-\p{Nash Equilibria} Similar to prior works \cite{tian2022safety, riskawareslumbers2023game, wang2020game}, we have formulated human-robot interaction as a zero-sum game.
-The advantage of this formulation is --- if we can find robot behavior that is safe in the worst case --- then we can ensure safety across the board, regardless of what the human does.
-Let $\pi_\mathcal{R}(x)$ be the robot's filtered policy, and let $\pi_H(x)$ be the human's true policy.
-In a zero-sum game, the optimal policies for both agents form a Nash Equilibrium \cite{nash1951non}, where neither agent can unilaterally deviate from their policy without negatively impacting performance:
+\p{Robust Minimax Formulation and Game Values} Similar to prior works \cite{tian2022safety, riskawareslumbers2023game, wang2020game}, we have formulated human-robot interaction as a zero-sum game.
+The advantage of this formulation is that identifying robot behavior that is safe in the worst-case ensures safety regardless of the human's actual deviation.
+To determine what this worst-case behavior is, we turn to the bounds of optimal behavior in zero-sum games.
+In general, zero-sum games are characterized by their upper and lower values.
+The lower value of the game represents a scenario where the human must commit to an action sequence first, allowing the robot to optimally respond:

-In a zero-sum game, the Nash Equilibrium is unique \cite{nash1951non}: there is a single set of (mixed) policies that satisfy Equations~(\ref{eq:robot-policy})--(\ref{eq:human-policy}).
-By definition, the robot policy of \eq{robot-policy} is maximally robust to changes in the human policy.
-This policy enables us to maintain safe interactions --- even when we do not know what actions the real human will take.

-\p{Solving for Nash Equilibria} Accordingly, it is desirable to shift the robot's initial policy $\hat{\pi}_\mathcal{R}$ towards the Nash Equilibrium policy.
-But how do we solve for this equilibrium?
-The standard approach in finite horizon, discrete time settings is to apply the Bellman Equation:

-Applying \eq{bellman} in continuous time settings results in the Hamilton-Jacobi-Isaacs (HJI) partial differential equation.
-However, this formula can only be applied tractably in special cases such as linear-quadratic systems \cite{bacsar1998dynamic}; in general, the Nash Equilibrium policy must be approximated.

-\p{Objective} Given that the robot has some initial policy $\hat{\pi}_\mathcal{R}$, our goal is to develop a real-time safety filter that adjusts the robot's policy so that it converges towards the Nash Equilibrium solution.
-Because we cannot tractably identify this ideal policy, we must develop an approximation that the robot can leverage efficiently in real-time.